vespCV/vespcv/README.md

 The vespCV project aims to develop an automated detection system for the invasive Asian hornet (Vespa velutina).
 This system leverages computer vision technology to provide beekeepers and researchers with a reliable tool for monitoring and controlling hornet populations.

 ## Introduction
 In recent years, the invasive Asian hornet (Vespa velutina) has posed a significant threat to honeybee populations and, consequently, to our ecosystems and agriculture.
-The `vespCV` project aims to develop an innovative, automated detection system that empowers beekeepers, volunteers, and researchers to combat this growing challenge effectively.
+The `vespCV` project aims to develop an open source non-profit automated detection system that empowers beekeepers, volunteers, and researchers to combat this growing challenge effectively.

 ### Problem Statement
-The Asian hornet is not only a predator of honeybees but also disrupts the delicate balance of our ecosystems.
-Early detection is crucial for effective control, yet current methods are often manual, time-consuming, and prone to human error.
-This gap in monitoring creates a pressing need for a reliable, user-friendly solution.
+The Asian hornet threatens honeybees and can possibly disrupt local ecosystems.
+Beekeepers and researchers need a reliable, easy-to-use way to spot these hornets early.

 ### Solution Overview
-The `vespCV` project leverages cutting-edge computer vision technology to create a robust detection system that operates on a Raspberry Pi 4.
-Utilizing the YOLOv11s model, our system processes real-time camera input to identify and log the presence of Asian hornets, providing immediate alerts and actionable insights.

-## Dependencies
-The following external libraries are required for the `vespCV` project:

-- `ultralytics==8.3.137`
-- `opencv-python==4.11.0.86`
-- `numpy==2.2.5`
-- `pandas==2.2.3`
-- `gpiozero==1.6.2`
-- `torch==2.7.0`  # Ensure this is the correct version for your Raspberry Pi
+`vespCV` uses a Raspberry Pi 4 and a camera to automatically spot Asian hornets.
+It takes pictures, checks them with a computer vision model (YOLOv11s), and alerts you if an Azian hornet is found.

 ## Installation Instructions
 1. Install Raspberry Pi OS Bookworm.
-2. Create a directory for the project:
+2. Create a directory in your home folder:
    ```bash
    mkdir vespcv
    cd vespcv